What is Micro-Needling?

 Dermatologists use a professional grade micro-needling device that has 3 mm long needles.
 These are far more effective at reducing the effects of deep acne scars, sun damage, and aging.
 In a head-to-head comparison with laser treatments, a study published in the journal Dermatologic Surgery in 2016, it was noted that both forms of treatment were considered to be quite effective and had comparable results.
 However, the study did reveal that micro-needling is better tolerated by most patients, has less downtime, and has fewer side effects.

 Today, people spend billions on a huge array of services and products in an attempt to maintain a more youthful appearance.
 According to a 2015 study published in the International Journal of Dermatology, micro-needling is one of the most effective ways to “achieve skin rejuvenation, tightening, and scar remodeling.
 It offers a simple and effective treatment for photoaged skin.”

 Even if you are using one or more of the many expensive anti-aging serums, experts agree that no more than approximately 4 to 8 percent of the product actually penetrates your skin.
 Recent studies are finding that micro-needling makes it possible for far more of the product to penetrate your skin, allowing you to reap the full benefits associated with the product.

-If you would like to learn more about micro-needling and the benefits if offers for your skin, contact Integrated Dermatology of Reno, your dermatologist in Reno, NV at (775) 829-1212 or come in and visit us in person at 6630 S. McCarren Blvd, Reno, NV 89509.
-Call today to schedule your free initial consultation!
+If you would like to learn more about micro-needling and the benefits it offers for your skin, contact Integrated Dermatology of Reno.
+We have the best dermatologist in Reno, NV.
+Call today to schedule your free initial consultation at (775) 829-1212 or come in or visit us in person at 6630 S. McCarren Blvd, Reno, NV 89509